CodeDmitry/mingw_objc_bootstrap_test/README.md

-sources:
+This project is a proof of concept of compiling objective c with root object support using gcc under msys2 environment.
+Specific project is allotted to this since this is the third time I am remaking this exact project, due to lack of complete online solutions.

+based on the question:
 https://stackoverflow.com/questions/10119971/objective-c-compilation-with-gcc-4-6-2
 the user Francesco proposing an answer to do this, but
-1. He does not include <objc/Object.h> which his code relies on
+1. He does not include `<objc/Object.h>` which his code relies on
-2. He does not include <objc/runtime.h> without which objc_createInstance appears to return an int instead of id.
+2. He does not include `<objc/runtime.h>` without which objc_createInstance appears to return an int instead of id.
-3. + (id) alloc of RootObject implementation, class_createInstance's first argument is [self class], whereas it needs to be just self.
+3. the `+ (id) alloc` of `RootObject` implementation, class_createInstance's first argument is `[self class]`, whereas it needs to be just `self`.